 *Please read our Rules & Terms!
 All films must have hard-coded English subtitles.

-SHORT FILM BREAKS is the only film festival taking place within private companies, public, non-profit and for-profit organizations, in a bid to offer smart break opportunities while promoting the independent movie industry around the world.
+SHORT FILM BREAKS is the only film festival taking place within private companies, public and non-profit organizations, in a bid to offer smart break opportunities while promoting the independent movie industry around the world.

 For our 9th edition we are waiting for your films, who will compete in the following categories: